-The University Honors College is a member of the National Collegiate Honors Council (NCHC) which hosts a regional conference each spring at which students are welcome to present the findings of their research.
+The University Honors College is a member of the National Collegiate Honors Council (NCHC).
 Each fall the NCHC organizes a national conference for all of the colleges and universities in the nation with honors programs or colleges.
 Students may present their research at the national conference, they can attend sessions that discuss the structure and organization of different honors programs and colleges, and they have the opportunity to meet Honors students from across the country.
-Each year the University Honors College will take a group of students to these conferences.
+Each year the University Honors College will take a group of students to these conference.